 Before coming to Families USA, Lisa spent more than a decade as Vice President for Health Policy and was a founding member of the leadership team at First Focus, a bipartisan advocacy organization focused on improving public policy for low-income children.
 She has almost 20 years of experience working in the public, nonprofit and private sectors on federal health policy issues with a primary focus on children, the uninsured, and underserved populations.

-Prior to First Focus, Lisa was a congressional fellow for Senator Jeff Bingaman (D-NM), where she worked on the Senate Finance Committee and the Senate Health Education Labor and Pensions Committee on a broad range of health issues, including: Medicaid and CHIP, immigrant health, childhood obesity, prescription drugs, and safety net financing issues.
+Lisa also served as a congressional fellow for Senator Jeff Bingaman (D-NM), where she worked on the Senate Finance Committee and the Senate Health Education Labor and Pensions Committee on a broad range of health issues, including: Medicaid and CHIP, immigrant health, childhood obesity, prescription drugs, and safety net financing issues.

 Lisa has an M.P.A. from the Virginia Tech Center for Public Administration and Policy.
 She received her B.A. from the University of Massachusetts at Amherst.